colin353/markdown.ninja/README.md

 ## To do list

+  - Get an actual domain name
+  - Figure out how to run redis in a cluster configuration (?)
+  - Add a persistent drive for file storage and another for redis persistence

-  - Write jest tests which actually require the server to be on
+  - Write more jest tests that exercise the api.js functions
-  - Prerender react --> HTML during the build step for public facing pages

   - Fix up the color scheme for the editor.